CameronR7/CCU/README.md

 ## 📌 Overview

-The Chess Coach Utility is a modern web application designed to help coaches and schools manage chess players, track performance metrics, and gain insights into player development through data visualization and analytics.
+The Chess Coach Utility is a modern application built to support multiple schools and chess programs.
+It allows coaches to manage players, monitor performance, and gain meaningful insights through data visualization and analytics.

 ---